kodadot/developers/docs/contests_programs.md

 It's also important to carefully read each contest specifications and requests and meet certain conditions which are usually very simple.

-## How to file proper bug report?
--

 # Active contests and incentive programs